ThilinaManamgoda/password-manager/README.md

 #### MacOS

-1. Download the binary from the respective release for MacOS.
+1. Tap into password-manager brew formula with the following command,

+     ```brew tap ThilinaManamgoda/homebrew-password-manager```
 1. Move the downloaded binary to `/usr/local/bin` with the following command,

-     ```sudo mv password-manager-darwin /usr/local/bin/password-manager```
-1. Give executable permission for the binary with the following command,
-    ```sudo chmod +x /usr/local/bin/password-manager```
+     ```brew install password-manager```

 ### How to use